ErinnaAng/MoonTranslator/README.md

 ## Future Plans

 - **Enhancements:** Moon'Edge will continue to evolve with enhancements and features based on user feedback.
 - **Expanded Library:** Expect a growing library of novels as the project progresses, offering a diverse range of genres and themes.
+- **Making Store:** Moon'Edge soon will open a new branch web for selling all kind of goods that still related to the novels.

 ## My Source Code